-Prerequisite: Grade C or better in MATH-0050 or an equivalent college or high school course, or an acceptable score on a placement or prerequisite exam

-(formerly MTH 007) A course in beginning algebra dealing with an introduction to sets of real numbers.
-Addition, subtraction, multiplication, division, and factoring of polynomials.
-Integral exponents.
-Linear equations and inequalities in one variable.
-Linear equations and systems of linear equations in two variables.
-Roots and radicals, rational expressions and equations.
+Prerequisite: Grade C or better in MATH-0050 or an equivalent college course, or an acceptable score on a placement or prerequisite exam (formerly MTH 007) This course in beginning algebra introduces sets of real numbers.
+It covers addition, subtraction, multiplication, division, factoring of polynomials, integral exponents, linear equations and inequalities in one variable and linear equations and systems of linear equations in two variables.
+The course also covers roots and radicals, rational expressions, and equations.
 (3 contact hrs)